tianyouw/minRISC/README.md

  12. Power cycle the board.
 The programmed design should be running.

 ## Info
+`KEY0` resets the processor, `KEY1` (hold down) interrupts the processor.

+### Dhrystone Benchmark
+Bitstream located at `Quartus/output_files/minRISC.sof` (default).

-After programming the board, LEDG0 should light up and the Dhrystone benchmark will run.
+After programming the board, `LEDG0` should light up and the Dhrystone benchmark will run.
 After the benchmark, `LEDR[17:0]` and `LEDG[7:0]` will display the resultant DMIPS/MHz in binary coded decimal (`LEDR.LEDG` DMIPS/MHz).

-`KEY0` resets the processor, `KEY1` (hold down) interrupts the processor.

-Current settings results in a performance of 1.31 DMIPS/MHz.
+Current settings results in a performance of **1.31** DMIPS/MHz.

+### Memory Test (SDRAM)
+Bitstream located at `Quartus/output_files/minRISCMemTest.sof`.

+After programming the board, `LEDG8` (located in the 7-segment cluster) should light up and the memory test will run.
+The test takes around a minute per run to complete.

+After the first run of the test, `LEDG[7:0]` should light up to indicate writing and reading back of SDRAM has been successful.
+Press `KEY1` after the first test has displayed its result to start the second test. `LEDR[17:0]` should light up afterwards to indicate that the intentionally injected error has been detected.

+Any test results other than the ones above indicate there is an error.